tanchekwei/VisualStudioCodeForCommandPalette/README.md

 ![Visual Studio / Code for Command Palette](./Assets/screenshot1.png)

 ## Features
-- **Optimized for Performance**: Designed to remain fast and responsive, with a configurable page size.
-By default, it displays 8 items per page to ensure smooth interaction even with large project histories.
+- **Optimized for Performance**: Designed to remain fast and responsive, with a configurable page size and caching.
 - **Unified Launcher**: Launch Visual Studio solutions, Visual Studio Code, Cursor, Google Antigravity, and Windsurf workspaces from a single, convenient interface.
+- **Top-level Search Integration**: Extension results are integrated directly into the Command Palette's main search list.
+Configure the number of fallback results or use the "Search for..." item to jump into the extension's page with your query.
+- **Advanced Pinning**: Keep your most important projects accessible with support for **Pin to Home** and **Pin to Dock**.
 - **Window-Switching**: If a Visual Studio solution is already open, the extension will switch to the existing window instead of opening a new instance.
 - **Secondary Actions**: Access additional commands for each entry:
     - **Copy Path**: Copies the full file path of the solution, workspace, or folder to the clipboard.